22 Visual Art Competitions for High School Students 2023

 Medium: All media accepted, such as painting, sculpture, textiles, collages or recycled materials.

-The International Environmental Children’s Drawing Contest is sponsored by The Japan Quality Assurance Organization and International Certification Organization Network and UNICEF Tokyo.
-The 2023 Theme is Joyful Times for People and Nature.
+The International Environmental Children’s Drawing Contest is sponsored by The Japan Quality Assurance Organization International Certification Organization Network, and UNICEF Tokyo.
+The 2024 Theme is Passing on Our Precious Earth to The Future.
 The competition invites children aged 7-15 worldwide to draw the kind of natural environment they would like to live in.
 48 winners will receive special memorabilia.
 All entrants will receive a participation prize.

 Medium: Drawings with any type of paint, pastel, etc.